buiquanghuy23103/note-to-myself/README.md

 });
 ```
 ## C programming
+* You can assign any address to void pointer `void *ptr`.
+However, you cannot dereference a void pointer.
 * When you pass `a` as a parameter to the function `fct`, function `fct` receives a **clone** of `a`.
 Turns out, `fct` only modify a clone of `a`, but not `a` itself.
 In other words, the following code will print `42`.
 ```c
 #include <stdio.h>